 Gum recession can also be a big cause for someone with sensitive teeth.
 The recession usually causes the enamel at the line of the gum to get wear away or get worn down.
 Because of this, there is no protective coating, so the tooth will be much more exposed.
 The result is severe pain when eating certain types of food and using cutlery.

-The infection of your gum however doesn’t really give you pain inside the actual tooth.
+The infection of your gum, however, doesn’t really give you pain inside the actual tooth.
 While the pain is coming from two different locations, our bodies aren’t usually able to distinguish the difference in the pain.
-Infections like gingivitis can unfortunately turn into periodontitis which is a much more dangerous kind of gum disease that makes pockets of space inside the gums that eventually become much more infected.
+Infections like gingivitis can, unfortunately, turn into periodontitis which is a much more dangerous kind of gum disease that makes pockets of space inside the gums that eventually become much more infected.

 Untreated wisdom teeth that are trying to come in from your gums in an unnatural position or in a cramped area will cause a lot of pain in your teeth.
-Once the wisdom teeth start to protrude from the gum, inflammation or infection becomes a much higher concern because it is much more difficult to reach those teeth with cleaning tools like a tooth brush or floss.
+Once the wisdom teeth start to protrude from the gum, inflammation or infection becomes a much higher concern because it is much more difficult to reach those teeth with cleaning tools like a toothbrush or floss.

 When decay starts setting into the hard outside surface of your tooth (enamel), it creates a hole.
 We call these cavities.
 Cavities probably seem harmless in the beginning because there really aren’t many symptoms associated with them.
-Eventually though, this hole can get very big and mess with the nerves inside your tooth which leads to a toothache.
+Eventually, though, this hole can get very big and mess with the nerves inside your tooth which leads to a toothache.

 There isn’t really anything wrong with exercise, but too much of anything can be harmful.
-A recent article shows that there is potentially a higher risk of tooth erosion in athletes because of a lack of saliva.
+A recent article shows that there is a potentially higher risk of tooth erosion in athletes because of a lack of saliva.

 If you are having pain in your teeth for more than 2 days, the best solution really is to see a professional at your local dentist office.
 Until then though, here are some great home remedies that you can use to temporarily relieve some of your pain: